Koch Core Values

 Passion

-- We want you to learn quick and be curious about our market, our customers, and the Koch business.
+- Be curious about our market, our customers, and the Koch business.

 - You need to care about Koch beyond your role.
 This will allow you to contribute more.

-- Be passionate about your work – it will make people passionate about Koch.
+- Be passionate about your work – passion is contagious.

 Courage